-In the sound processing unit (sometimes called "Music Cockpit") the controlling voltages of the blow controller and the keys came together and determined the shape, width and heigth of a chain of electronic pulses.
-These pulses have been modeld on the pulse functions of real wind instrument sounds ("Pulse Forming" or "real sound processing" (RSP).
+In the sound processing unit (sometimes called "Music Cockpit") the controlling voltages of the blow controller and the keys are combined to influence the shape, width and heigth of a chain of electronic pulses.
+These pulses are modeled by the pulse forming functions of real wind instrument sounds ("Pulse Forming" or "real sound processing" (RSP).

-For each timbre module there was only one timer IC as tone generator.
-A frequency divider determined the octave.
+For each timbre module there is only one timer IC as tone generator.
+A frequency divider determines the octave.

 One could influence the timbre and the sound pressure of the sound generated by the pulse forming process without the help of filters, because the smallest change of the pulse shape and width resulted to an audible change of the spectrum (like in real wind instruments).
 Nevertheless, the Variophone gig had 4 potentiometers for each timbre to manipulate it in a broad range to never heard sounds:

 The sound processing unit had three (Martinetta), four (Variophon spot und standart) or six (Variophon gig) slots for the exchangeable timbre modules, which could be played solo or unisono in different combinations.

 In the case of the Variophon gig the player could detune the different

 voices infinitely variable, so he could play in parallels.

 You can try all these different sound colors in three dynamic degrees online at the virtuellen Variophon.

 Because of the variation of the shape and width of the electronic pulses while playing the musician could modulate each tone like the tone of the original instrument.

 With the help of the blow controller and the